openstack/glance/doc/source/glanceapi.rst

   ``aki``, ``ari``, ``ami``, ``raw``, ``iso``, ``vhd``, ``vdi``, ``qcow2``, or ``vmdk``.

-  For more information, see :doc:`About Disk and Container Formats <formats>`
+  For more information, see :doc:`About Disk and Container Formats <formats>`.

 * ``x-image-meta-container_format``

   This header is required, unless reserving an image.
 Valid values are one of ``aki``, ``ari``, ``ami``, ``bare``, or ``ovf``.

-  For more information, see :doc:`About Disk and Container Formats <formats>`
+  For more information, see :doc:`About Disk and Container Formats <formats>`.

 * ``x-image-meta-size``